open-contracting/deploy/docs/maintain/hosting.rst

 Rescale a server
 ----------------

-The Bytemark and Linode Control Panels make it easy to scale/resize a server (number of cores and GiB of RAM).
+Linode makes it easy to scale/resize a server (number of cores and GiB of RAM).

 You must :doc:`deploy the service<../deploy/deploy>` to re-configure swap, Elasticsearch, PostgreSQL and/or uWSGI.